Conditions of employment and salary in Finland

 Working hours refers to the time spent at work during which the employee must be at the workplace or at the employer’s disposal.
 In Finland, working hours are regulated by the Working Hours Act and collective agreements.

 Working hours vary from one sector to another.
 According to law, regular working hours may not exceed 8 hours a day and 40 hours a week.
+An employee is usually entitled to two days off per week.

 Sliding working hours means that you can decide for yourself at what time of day you start and stop working.